 This post may contain affiliate links.

-Discover a great nonfiction spider book for kids, a fun salt painting craft, and a spider-themed math printable!
-Perfect for your October homeschool preschool.
+Discover a great nonfiction spider book for kids, a fun salt painted spider web craft, and a spider-themed math printable!
+It’s perfect for October!

 On a sheet of black construction paper or cardstock, draw a spider web lightly with pencil.
 Now, have your preschool “draw” the web with white glue.
 It’s easiest to start in the center and work your way to the outside edge.
 Also, it’s best to turn the paper as you work so that you don’t run your hand through the wet glue.